danielfett/draft-dpop/main.md

 If the DPoP proof is invalid, the authorization server issues an error response per Section 5.2 of [@!RFC6749] with `invalid_dpop_proof` as the value of the `error` parameter.

+If the access token request contains a PKCE verifier of type "ES256", then the public key in the `jwk` header of the DPoP proof MUST represent the same public key as the in the `jwk` header of the PKCE verifier JWS object.

 To sender-constrain the access token, after checking the validity of the DPoP proof, the authorization server associates the issued access token with the